oracle-cne/ocne/doc/experimental/introduction.md

 3. Migration from unsupported components.

 ### Phase One: Verrazzano Migration to Catalog
-Verrazzano migration means that Verrazzano is no longer used and all application lifecycle management will be done via the Oracle Cloud Native Environment CLI or UI using the catalogs.
-Optionally, you can manage applications using Helm, Kubernetes manifests, etc.,  However, management via the CLI with the catalog is recommended.
+Verrazzano migration means that Verrazzano is no longer used and all application lifecycle management can be done via the Oracle Cloud Native Environment CLI or UI using the catalogs.
+Optionally, you can manage applications using Helm, Kubernetes manifests, etc.

 When this phase is complete, Verrazzano is effectively removed from the system and OAM resources no longer exist.
 Nothing in the topology or system architecture changes during this phase.
-All the components initially installed and configured by Verrazzano will continue to work, except for the obsolete components, which are removed from the system.
+All the components initially installed and configured by Verrazzano will continue to work, except for certain obsolete components that are no longer required.

 The acceptance criteria for this phase being done follows: